Lipen/formal-methods-course/lec-computation.typ

 #import "theme.typ": *
 #show: slides.with(
   title: [Formal Methods in Software Engineering],
-  subtitle: "Propositional Logic",
+  subtitle: "Theory of Computation",
   date: "Spring 2025",
   authors: "Konstantin Chukharev",
   ratio: 16 / 9,
   // dark: true,
 )

-= Theory of Computation
+= Computability

-== Computability
+== Computable functions

 #definition([Church--Turing thesis])[
   _Computable functions_ are exactly the functions that can be calculated using a mechanical (that is, automatic) calculation device given unlimited amounts of time and storage space.